What is reverse culture shock and how do you deal with it?

 The Reverse Culture Shock Stages

-Stage 1: disengagement
+Stage 1: Disengagement

-This is the “goodbye phase,” and it takes place even before you leave to go back home.
+It takes place even before you leave to go back home.
 Disengagement is important because it provides closure and prepares you to step into a new cultural context.

 Even before leaving you may already miss friends or the culture, or be reluctant to say goodbye.
 As you pack your suitcase and prepare to leave you may feel sad, frustrated, or anxious to move back home.

-Stage 2: Initial euphoria
+Stage 2: Initial Euphoria

 This is the utter excitement you feel upon return home.
-You get to celebrate with your family and friends again:
+You get to celebrate with your family and friends again.

-“Oh look my favorite restaurant is still there”, and “wow it’s so nice to speak my own language again”
+“Oh look my favorite restaurant is still there”, and “wow it’s so nice to speak my own language again”.